cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 containing the standard cells, and that we are referencing the abstract logical and timing views in the `.db` format.

-We also need to tell Synopsys DC not use a specific kind of scan flip-flop which is included in our standard-cell library.
-If Synopsys DC uses these flip-flops it can cause isses with gate-level simulation.
-We can do this using the `set_dont_use` command as fllows.
+We also need to tell Synopsys DC not use scan flip-flops and clock-gating cells which are included in our standard-cell library.
+If Synopsys DC uses these cells it can cause isses with gate-level simulation.
+We can do this using the `set_dont_use` command as follows.

 ```
-dc_shell> set_dont_use {
+dc_shell> set_dont_use -power {
   NangateOpenCellLibrary/SDFF_X1
   NangateOpenCellLibrary/SDFF_X2
   NangateOpenCellLibrary/SDFFS_X1